Wu-Bowen/Strategy-Consulting-Portfolio/SETUP.md

 # Strategy Consulting Portfolio - Setup Guide

 ## Overview
-This is a professional portfolio website for Eric Wu, targeting the Analyst position at Lake Partners in Seattle.
+This is a professional portfolio website for Hannah Xiao, targeting the Analyst position at Lake Partners in Seattle.

 ## Required Dependencies